Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/soaring-sky-precure/episode-48-heroes-protect-it-everyones-city-914745">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/shangri-la-frontier/episode-12-regrets-always-lie-in-the-past-919396">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">With the loss of Skearhead, the Empress burns with anger,<br>and goes on a self-destructive mission.
-While the barrier is<br>being destroyed, Cure Sky and the gang step up to<br>protect the city.</p>
+<p align="center">Pencilgon sends Sunraku and Oikatzo to the Iron Ruins of<br>the Divinity to grind their levels to at least level<br>50.
+While there they encounter the Lifestide Lake Serpent monster.</p>
 </td>
 </tr>
 </table>